schmidt-software/KeenWrite/docs/typesetting.md

 # Background

-This editor helps keep content separated from presentation.
+This text editor helps keep content separated from presentation.
 Plain text documents will remain readable long after proprietary formats have become obsolete.
 However, we've come to expect much more in what we read than mere text: from hyperlinked tables of contents to indexes, from footers to footnotes, from mathematical expressions to complex graphics, modern documents are nuanced and multifaceted.

 Programming computers to typeset internationalized text automatically at the level we've become accustomed takes decades of development effort.
 Many free and open source software solutions can typeset text, including: ConTeXt, LaTeX, Sile, and others.
 ConTeXt is ideal for typesetting plain text into beautiful documents because it is developed with a notion of *setups*.
-These setups wholly describe how text is to be typeset and---by being external to the text itself---configuring setups provides ample control over the document's final appearance without changing the prose.
+These setups can wholly describe how text is to be typeset and---by being external to the text itself---configuring setups provides ample control over the document's final appearance without changing the prose.

 # Installation